Irev-Dev/curated-code-cad/README.md

 - License: LGPL-2.1
 - ~Online editor~

 It's a c++ library that a number the projects below wrap.
-OpenCascade uses a Boundary representation (B-rep) kernel, which is a powerful way representing solid geometery, this is a point of difference for some many of the other projects that use a polygon mesh.
+OpenCascade uses a Boundary representation (B-rep) kernel, which is a powerful way representing solid geometry, this is a point of difference for some many of the other projects that use a polygon mesh.

 ## Contributing